skyfe79/AndroidGLKit/README.md

 }
 ```

-That's it :) If you run the above code, You can see the result screen like below:
+It's all :) If you run the above code, You can see the result screen like below:

 ![](art/img_01.png)